jounihuo/GCD_Course_Project/CodeBook.md

 * STANDING
 * LAYING

-mean(): Mean value: indicated as mean std(): Standard deviation: indicated as mean
+mean(): Mean value: indicated as mean, is numeric

+std(): Standard deviation: indicated as mean, is numeric

 ## In the dataframe tidyData.txt the following columns are represented